 Most of these hot dog machines are built to take your dogs and other cylindrical foods from cold to fully heated, though some are made just for holding foods you have already warmed.
 In the latter case, trying to cook an item on your grill will leave it too long in the temperature danger zone - that range where bacteria is most likely to grow.

-This equipment is rated based on the temperatures it can maintain, with a higher range for cooking and a lower range for warm holding.
+Hot dog roller grills are rated based on the temperatures they can maintain, with higher ranges for cooking and lower ranges for warm holding.
 The temperature is set with either a dial or a touchpad with an LCD display.
 The operator can select either a temperature range or a specific target temperature.

 With manual controls, the operator sets where on a range between high or low he or she wants to keep the rollers.
 This type of control is less precise than those based on specific temperatures, but that may not be as important on this type of equipment since it won't be doing complex cooking jobs.
 Typically only dial-based systems offer manual adjustments.